 ETL performance testing is performed to make sure that the ETL system can handle loads of multiple data and transactions.
 The goal of ETL performance testing is optimizing session performance and eliminating bottlenecks.
-For tuning the performance of sessions, you should identify performance bottlenecks and eliminate it.
-To identify performance bottlenecks, you should check the system, mapping docs, source database, target database, and the session, etc. one of the best tools for ETL performance testing is Informatica.
+For tuning the performance of sessions, you should identify performance bottlenecks and eliminate them.
+To identify performance bottlenecks, you should check the system, mapping docs, source database, target database, and the session, etc. One of the best tools for ETL performance testing is Informatica.

 Generally, ETL testing is performed by using SQL scripting which is quite a time consuming and boring too.
 It is error-prone and seldom provides complete test coverage.
-To improve coverage, reduce defects, and optimize costs, ETL testing should be performed in development and production environments.
-Automation is need of the hour today, and it can be achieved through ETL testing tools like Informatica.
+To improve coverage, reduce defects, and optimize costs, an ETL testing process should be performed in development and production environments.
+Automation is the need of the hour today, and it can be achieved through ETL testing tools like Informatica.

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.